tradeoforigin/dataframe-go/README.md

 Values iterator is used to iterate series data.
 Iterator provides options to set:

 1. `InitialRow` - iterator starts at this row.
-Can be negative value for indexing from the end of the series.
+It can be a negative value for indexing from the end of the series.
 2. `Step` - iteration steps.
 Can be negative value to iterate backwards.
-3. `DontLock` - if true is passed then series is not locked by iterator.
+3. `DontLock` - if true is passed, then the series is not locked by the iterator.

 ```go
 s := dataframe.NewSeries("iterate", nil, 1, 2, 3)
 iterator := s.Iterator()
 for iterator.Next() {
     fmt.Println(iterator.Index, "->", iterator.Value)